 Designing a Save-the-date Card

 Have fun with the design.
 You’ll want to create a save-the-date that gets a little attention and sets the tone for the wedding weekend.
 Is the wedding being held at a beach resort?
-Try to include fun beach colors or include flip flops and sand into the design.
+Try to include fun beach colors or include flip-flops and sand into the design.
 Also, you can include fun facts about the resort and even include events that guest may be interested in during the wedding weekend.

-If you want a more traditional save-the-date, you can always add shimmer by selecting our pearl metallic paper stock and include the wedding colors.
+If you want a more traditional and luxurious save-the-date, you can always add shimmer by selecting our pearl metallic paper stock and include the wedding colors.
 The save-the-date is a great way for you to introduce wedding colors.

-As mentioned above, the primary information should include the names of the bride and groom, wedding location and the date.
+As mentioned above, the primary information should include the names of the bride and groom, wedding location, and the date.
 Some wedding couples mail the cards with a preliminary RSVP to get an idea of the number of those possibly attending.
 Because they are sent out before any wedding plans have been finalized, the numbers may be inaccurate.

-Additional information can include a brief descriptions of the wedding events such as bride/groom welcome breakfast, rehearsal dinner and send off breakfast or brunch.
+Additional information can include a brief description of the wedding events such as bride/groom welcome breakfast, rehearsal dinner and send off breakfast or brunch.
 It’s best not to include registry information or information about events that are for a selective group.